The SEN Department Mission

 - If a student is performing below age expected levels, we will investigate to determine whether additional support is required.

-- Concerns may be raised by student’s teachers, for example low self-esteem could be affecting performance and indicate an underlying need.
+- Student’s teachers may raise concerns, for example, low self-esteem could be affecting performance and indicate an underlying need.

 - Liaison with external agencies e.g. Health, as appropriate.

-- The Senior Leadership Team and SENCO oversee all support and progress of any student requiring additional support across the school and this is monitored regularly.
+- The Senior Leadership Team and SENCO oversee all support and progress of any student requiring additional support across the Academy and this is monitored regularly.

 - The SENCo will decide the most appropriate support/intervention programme to match the needs of each student with SEN.